 8. Online Learning

 Online learning is flexible; it brings the classroom to you.
-With the online MS in Supply Chain Management at Haslam, you do not have to relocate or leave your current job to earn a degree from a renowned supply chain institution.
-You can also choose whether to enroll as a full-time or part-time student.
-With either path, every other week, you’ll participate in synchronous classes, where you’ll connect with your classmates and instructors in real time.
-Between class sessions, you can complete coursework on your own schedule and talk with faculty during regular office hours.
+With the online MS in Supply Chain Management Online and Executive MBA – Global Supply Chain at Haslam, you do not have to relocate or leave your current job to earn a degree from a renowned supply chain institution.
+You’ll connect with your classmates and instructors in digitally, and between class sessions, you can complete coursework on your own schedule and talk with faculty during regular office hours.

 9. Hands-On Attention

-In addition to our faculty being regularly accessible, you’ll also work with a personal student success coach from orientation through graduation.
+In addition to our faculty being regularly accessible, you’ll also work with a personal student success coach in the MS in Supply Chain Management Online and a faculty advisor in Executive MBA – Global Supply Chain from orientation through graduation.

 10. Exciting and Rewarding Career

 Each year, the Graduate Admission Council conducts a corporate recruiters survey.
-The most recent report found that 29 percent of all employers plan to recruit candidates with an MS in Supply Chain Management, and over half of all manufacturing companies are specifically looking for recruits with an MS in Supply Chain Management.
+The most recent report found that 29 percent of all employers plan to recruit candidates with a Supply Chain Management degree, and over half of all manufacturing companies are specifically looking for recruits with a Supply Chain Management degree.

 11. Financial Opportunity

-An MS in Supply Chain Management is an investment in your future.
+A Supply Chain Management degree is an investment in your future.
 According to PayScale, entry-level supply chain analysts with a bachelor’s degree earn an average base salary of $54,184, while senior supply chain analysts earn $76,675.
 However, a director of SCM—a position that most often requires an advanced degree—makes a median base salary of $122,840.

 There are more than 11 reasons to come to Haslam, but it would be impossible to quantify and qualify all of them.
-Whether you’re looking to assume a leadership role within your current organization or seeking a new job, an MS in Supply Chain Management will help you take your career to the next level and make a real impact on your organization.
+Whether you’re looking to assume a leadership role within your current organization or seeking a new job, an MS in Supply Chain Management Online or an Executive MBA – Global Supply Chain from Haslam will help you take your career to the next level and make a real impact on your organization.
 The University of Tennessee, Knoxville’s Haslam College of Business offers one of the oldest and most well-respected supply chain management degrees in the country.
 Now, our faculty, expertise, alumni network, and community of supply chain leaders are available online.

 If you want to learn more, check out: